Abdullahi001/search_images/README.md

-#Search Images.
+# Search Images.

 #### By **{Abdullahi Musa}**

+## Description

-##This is an image search web app that searchs images in the unsplash api and returns a series of images that a user asked for.
+This is an image search web app that searchs images in the unsplash api and returns a series of images that a user asked for.

 ## Setup/Installation Requirements